luc-ta/luc-ta.github.io/_posts/2026-01-20-commutative-quandles.md

 **Lemma 5.2.** _Let \\(M\\) and \\(N\\) be \\(\Lambda\\)-modules, and let \\(T\colon M\to N\\) be a \\(\mathbb{Z}[s]\\)-linear map.
 Then \\(T\\) is \\(\Lambda\\)-linear._

 _Proof._ Left to the reader; use the facts that \\(T\\) commutes with \\(s\\) and \\(1-s\\) and that multiplication by \\(s\\) and \\(1-s\\) are invertible.
 QED.

+Next, we prove the main result of this section.

 **Theorem 5.3.** _The functor \\(\mathrm{Alex}\colon\mathsf{AffMod}\_{\Lambda}\to\mathsf{MedQnd}\\) is an equivalence of categories._